 You can be less overwhelmed with some preplanning, organization, and effort applied well in advance of your move.
-If your moving timeline is tight because you are selling a house and have accepted a quick closing date.
-Push everything forward as necessary to accomplish your move as quickly and easily as possible.
+If your moving timeline is tight because you are selling your house and have accepted a quick closing date, push everything forward as necessary to accomplish your move as quickly and easily as possible.
 The following steps can take you through each phase of your move.

 As Soon as Your House Goes on the Market

 Now is the time to purchase packing supplies, such as tape, boxes, and wrapping papers or plastics.
-Buy stickers or red markers to flag fragile packages.
+Buy stickers or red markers to flag your fragile packages.

 - Clean and organize all closets.

-- Clean and de-clutter every room in the house, including the garage and basement, discarding anything you don't want to pack or won't need in your new home.
+- Clean and declutter every room in the house, including the garage and basement, discarding anything you don't want to pack or won't need in your new home.

-- Donate unneeded items to charity or have a garage sale to get rid of them.
+- Donate unneeded items to charity, or have a garage sale to get rid of them.
 You can even sell unwanted clothes and accessories on sites like Poshmark.

 - If you're hiring movers, get price estimates and a list of services.
-Place your order when you know you have a firm move date.
+Place your order when you know you have a firm moving date.

-- Keep packing if you're doing the work yourself.
-If movers will pack you, ask the moving company for advice on the best ways to prepare.
+- If movers will pack you, ask the moving company for advice on the best ways to prepare.

-- Contact people who work for you on a regular basis, such as pool maintenance companies and gardeners, to cancel their services.
-Leave their business cards for new owners.
+- Contact people who work for you regularly—such as pool maintenance companies, housekeepers, and gardeners—to cancel their services.
+Leave their business cards for the new owners.

 - Place reference manuals for major appliances in a kitchen cabinet or drawer where new owners will find them.
-Label extra keys and place in the drawer.
+Label extra keys, and place them in the drawer.

-- Call utility companies and arrange for meter readings on the day of closing so that all services after that date are the responsibility of the new owner.
-The new owner should also notify utilities of the switchover and set up new accounts.
+- Call utility companies, and arrange for meter readings on the day of closing so that all services after that date are the responsibility of the new owner.
+The new owner should also notify the utility companies of the switchover and set up new accounts.

-- Have utilities disconnected—or removed from your name—at closing as the new owner does not establish accounts.
+- Have utilities disconnected—or removed from your name—at closing as the new owner needs to establish accounts.

-- Stop auto delivery of propane gas or fuel unless it is really needed.
+- Stop auto-delivery of any propane gas or fuel unless it is needed.

 - Arrange to discontinue your telephone service on the day of closing.
 Give your cell phone number or another contact number to everyone associated with the move and real estate closing, just in case they need to reach you after the home phone has been disconnected.